On this page:

 The Metrix online learning platform provides unlimited access to more than 5,000 Skillsoft courses used by many Fortune 500 companies.
 Courses are broken into 30- to 60-minute modules and are presented in English and Spanish.
 Courses include:

-You can sign up for Metrix using your WorkInTexas.com account by following these steps:
+Or you can sign in using your WorkInTexas.com account by following these steps:

 If you are having trouble accessing the Metrix online learning platform, contact Metrix Learning customer support directly: